FAQ

 Eighth Blackbird’s mission is to move music forward through innovative aesthetics, generating new work, and mentorship, all coalescing to create collaborative artistic experiences and build communities for all.
 Eighth Blackbird realizes its mission through five initiatives: Eighth Blackbird, the award-winning sextet; Blackbird IV, a piano/percussion duo; Blackbird Creative Lab, the organization's mentoring arm; the Chicago Artists Workshop, a presenting series; and Blackbird Productions, a platform for wide-ranging creative projects.

-• The Lab ’24 seeks chamber ensembles and composers.
-All Lab participants must be 21+ years of age by May 28th, 2024.
+• The Lab ’26 seeks individual musicians and composers.
+All Lab participants must be 21+ years of age by May 28th, 2026.

 While Eighth Blackbird specializes in contemporary classical music, the Lab is a place of exploration and to that end, encourages cross-discipline applicants.
 If you align with the mission of the Lab, but are unsure about applying, please reach out.

-• The application for the Lab will be available November 1st, 2023 and will ask for work samples, strategic planning documents, and visioning statements.
-The application fee is $25 for composers and $50 for ensembles.
+• The application for the Lab will be available November 2025 and will ask for work samples, strategic planning documents, and visioning statements.
+The application fee is $25.

 Please reach out if you are in need of financial assistance or are in need of application accommodations.
 There is no requirement for a resume or letters of recommendation.

 • The Lab offers a need-based sliding scale tuition from $250 to $2,500.
-In 2023, the majority of participants paid $500 or less to attend the Lab.
+In 2023 and 2024, the majority of participants paid $500 or less to attend the Lab.
 We encourage applicants to apply regardless of ability to pay.
-We will request information from finalists seeking financial aid around January 20th.

 As context to the participation fee, the Lab cohort is small in order to keep the intimacy and collaborative spirit of the program.
 As a result, the total cost to Eighth Blackbird for each Lab artist to participate in the program - including food, housing, faculty, guests and staff, and production costs - is approximately $7,250.
 We are fully committed to building an immersion that is accessible, sustainable, and tuition-free in the long term, and are working to build the support to do so.